Tasmania Endemic Birds and Mammals Tour

 Today we have a full day to explore the area around Cradle Mountain and parts of northern Tasmania.
 This should provide a good chance to see more of Tasmania’s endemic bird species which we may have missed previously, such as Black Currawong and Yellow Wattlebird.
 In addition to the great birding, we can view endemic Tasmanian rainforest flora with ancient Gondwanan connections such as Pencil and King Billy Pines, Myrtle and the famous Fagus (Nothofagus gunnii) which is Tasmania’s only deciduous tree.
 This is also a good area to view the adorable Common Wombat.
 We will also have more chances of viewing Platypus.
 We will return to our forest cottages for another opportunity to view Tasmanian Devils and Spotted-tailed Quoll from our cabins.

 Accommodation: Lodge near Cradle Mountain (en suite cabins).
-Meals Included: B, L, D.
+Meals Included: B ( provisions in your cottage ), L, D.

 Day 10.
 Launceston and depart.